Cornish Pasty history: the original handheld food

 Cross over the Cornish border and there’s barely a Gregg’s in sight (for those of you unfamiliar with Gregg’s it is a sort of fast-food chain that specializes in pastries of all kinds).
 Cornwall is famous for its pasties, which are essentially a meal of meat, potatoes and vegetables enclosed in golden pastry, although it has evolved over the years.
 The humble pasty is part of Cornish food culture that has spread around the world.

-The history of the Cornish Pasty is associated with the miners of Cornwall.
-You can find pastry based goods all over the UK – and indeed, elsewhere in the world – so what is it that makes Cornwall’s pasties so popular and of course the world’s first hand pie?
+The history of the Cornish Pie or Pasty is associated with the miners of Cornwall.
+You can find pastry-based goods all over the UK – and indeed, elsewhere in the world – so what is it that makes Cornwall’s pasties so popular and of course the world’s first hand pie?
 We’ll go into it in this post!

 This post may contain affiliate links.
 If you make a purchase through a link, I may receive a small commission, at no cost to you.
 These commissions help keep this website up and running, and I thank you for your support.
 Read my full disclosure here.